Header Graphic: Woman holding certification checklist Header Graphic: Woman holding certification checklist

 Trainer Selection/Certification

-- Certification applicant must complete a week-long institute by a Kagan National Certified Trainer.
+• Certification applicant must complete a week-long institute by a Kagan National Certified Trainer.
 While the full Kagan Cooperative Learning training can occur earlier in the process, the applicant must have attended a Kagan workshop within three years of the application.
+NOTE: The documentation of the applicant’s completion of Kagan Cooperative Learning training MUST be submitted in PDF format.

-- Two video clips teaching a Kagan Cooperative Learning Structure to students (10-15 minutes), and teaching a different Kagan Cooperative Learning Structure to adults (10-15 minutes).
+4. Links to two video clips of the applicant implementing a Kagan Cooperative Learning Structure with PreK – grade 12 students (10-15 minutes), and the applicant implementing a different Kagan Cooperative Learning Structure with adults (10-15 minutes).
 The videos MUST be unlisted links from either YouTube or Vimeo.
 Make sure the videos are set to unlisted, and the links are working on the application files.
+Do NOT submit the videos themselves; submit only the unlisted links.

-Rationale: Kagan must ensure that all School Trainers can work successfully with students as well as adults.
-See trainer characteristics checklist for more information. - One page video reflection with your permission for Kagan to use your videos for training purposes only.
-Reflection should include perceptions, insights and ideas for improvement if appropriate.
+5. One page video reflection with your permission for Kagan to use your videos for training purposes only.
+Reflection should include perceptions, insights and ideas for improvement.
 Reflection should be about both video clips submitted.
+The video links should be included at the top of this reflection page.

-- If accepted, school trainer must attend school trainer workshop within 3 years of initial training.
-Training will be held once a year.
+• If accepted, the school trainer applicant must attend school trainer workshop the year in which they are accepted into the Kagan School Trainer program.
+Training is held once a year.
 Kagan reserves the right to cancel trainings that do not meet minimum enrollment requirements.
-The next training will be scheduled for the summer of 2025.
-Cost is $1,149.
+The next training will be scheduled for the summer of 2026.

 Rationale: Materials, content and resources used in training are continually improving and updating.